Owlcan/scholia-diaspros-deckbuilder/HOW_TO_PLAY.md

 - Unblockable: Can’t be blocked.
 - Flying: Can only be blocked by Flying (future Reach will allow non‑Flying to block).
 - Legendary: Deck construction limit 1 per player (no battlefield uniqueness yet).
+- Named Student (rule clarification – not a printed keyword): Treated as a normal Student for deck building (up to 4 unless also Legendary/Boss) but limited to one battlefield copy per controller.
+This is an in‑play uniqueness restriction at the player level, not global; opponents can control their own copy.
 - Boss: Deck construction limit 2; no extra rules yet.
 - Instant: May be played whenever you have priority.
 - Persistent: Card remains on battlefield after resolving instead of going to The Pail.